DuraMAT/pv-terms/docs/_sources/index.rst.txt

 .. include:: generated/abbreviations.rst

-.. _optional_suffixes:

 Optional Suffixes
 -----------------

 These optional suffixes can be appended to a variable in order to further clarify which quantity the variable refers to.
 In the following * refers to another variable.

+**Suffixes specifying the object**

+.. include:: generated/optional-suffixes-specifying-the-object.rst

+**Suffixes specifying the aggregation type**

+.. include:: generated/optional-suffixes-for-aggregation.rst

+**Suffixes specifying the measurement type**

-.. include:: generated/optional-suffixes.rst
+.. include:: generated/optional-suffixes-for-measurement-type.rst

 Location